trueagi-io/pln-experimental/docs/surprisingness/surprisingness.md

 (Q 5) ≞ <1 1>
 ```

-The truth values of `P` and `Q` are empirically
+The truth values of `P` and `Q` are thus empirically

 ```
 P ≞ <0.5 0.86>
 Q ≞ <0.5 0.86>
 ```

-The strength 0.5 comes from the fact that they are both true and false
+The strength 0.5 comes from the fact that they are both evaluate to
-to an equal amount, specifically
+true and false to an equal amount, specifically

 ```
 0.5 = 3/6
 ```

-And the confidence 0.86 comes from the number of observations so far,
+where 3 is the number of observed evaluations to true (a.k.a. positive
+evidence) and 6 is the total number of observations.
+The confidence
-the formula being `confidence = N / (N + 1)`, thus
+0.86 comes from the formula `confidence = N / (N + 1)` where `N` is
+the total number of observations, thus

 ```
 0.86 ≈ 6/(6+1)
 ```

+Let us say we wish to infer the truth value over the conjunction of
-We can infer the conjunction of `P` and `Q` in at least two ways
+`P` and `Q`.
+We can do that in at least two ways

 1. Using a Conjunction Introduction rule